Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Holidays aren't always the happiest time of the year.
 Sometimes, they have a dark side.

-This December, Oxygen brings viewers a fourth round of shocking true stories of holidays turned murderous, with the return of “Homicide for the Holidays,” premiering Saturday, Dec.
-7 at 7:30/6:30c.
+This December, Oxygen brings viewers more shocking true stories of holidays turned murderous, with the return of “Homicide for the Holidays,” airing Monday, December 6 through Thursday, December 9 at 8/7c on Oxygen.

 Each hour-long episode will examine a devastating case and aims to help unveil secrets about the true motive of the killer.
 With firsthand accounts from people close to the victims, Oxygen’s limited series will delve into the alarming cases that prove the holidays can turn the happiest time of the year upside-down in a split second.